-5.2 Openness
+V.2 Openness

 We characterize openness of the economies by a set variables related mainly to the balance of payments.
-In particular, we consider exports and imports as GDP share, share of visitors to population and expenditures of visitors as GDP share, share of inward and outward flows of foreign direct investment in exports and imports and in gross financial capital flows, as well as share of remittances paid and received.
+In particular, we consider exports and imports as percentage of GDP, proportion of visitors to population and expenditures of visitors as percentage of GDP, share of inward and outward flows of foreign direct investment in exports and imports and in gross financial capital flows, as well as share of remittances paid and received.
 Current account and capital account balances are taken into account.
 We also include characteristics of international telecommunication development in the countries.
 The full list of variables used is presented in Table A5.1 in Appendix.

 Principal component analysis is then used to derive a set of principal components based on initial indicators.
-The factor loadings for the first two components131 and the corresponding significance ratios are presented in Table 5.3.
-The table suggests that the larger the coordinate of the first component the higher is the share of imports and exports in GDP, higher share of visitors to the country and higher development of telecommunication.
-At the same time, the amount of
+The factor loadings for the first two components134 and the corresponding significance ratios are presented in Table 5.3.
+The table suggests that the larger is the coordinate of the first component the higher is the share of imports and exports in GDP, the proportion of visitors to the total population and the development of telecommunication.
+At the same time, the amount of remittances received is higher in those countries that belong to the negative domain of the first component.